federicotorrielli/blog/content/posts/dnd_characters.md

   - What is their _motivation_ for this action?
 Is it fear, greed, compassion, duty?
   - Would a rational person (within the context of their personality and experiences) make this choice?
 A "good" person, by most definitions, wouldn't find joy or casual justification in needless killing.
 - **Avoid "Player Knowledge" Bleed:** Don't let your knowledge of game mechanics or optimal strategies dictate actions that contradict your character's beliefs or personality.

-**Key Takeaway:** Strive for actions that logically flow from your character's established identity.
-If they act out of character, make it meaningful and explore the consequences.

 ---